vastamaa/HaromSzogek/README.md

 ## Description

 When you start the program a window will show up.
 You'll have to click on the 'Adatok betöltése' button and then select the file you want to load in.
-There's a given, default file for this called 'haromszog.txt'.
+There's a given, default file for this called `haromszog.txt`.

 After that the datas will be shown.
-There are multiple parts of the window: 'Hibák a kiválasztott állományban', 'Derékszögű háromszögek', 'Kiválasztott derékszögű háromszög adatai'.
+There are multiple parts of the window: '<b>Hibák a kiválasztott állományban</b>', '<b>Derékszögű háromszögek</b>', '<b>Kiválasztott derékszögű háromszög adatai</b>'.

 The first one will tell you which line is problematic from the given parametars, and what is the problem e.g.: The numbers are not in order, or that the triangle is right triangle etc.